ibm-cloud-docs/account/faqs-vrf.md

 By default, classic accounts that were established before 30 November 2023, are included in the {{site.data.keyword.cloud}} general routing table.
 Previously, if you wanted to convert a classic account to a VRF-style account, you were required to open a support case with {{site.data.keyword.IBM}} Support.
 Beginning 30 November 2023, any new classic account or any existing classic account that is "empty" (for example, without any provisioned VLANs), will be automatically converted to a VRF-style account the next time that account initiates a private network connection.
 To find all FAQ for {{site.data.keyword.cloud_notm}}, see our [FAQ library](/docs/faqs).
 {: shortdesc}

-## Will it affect current accounts that currently have existing servers or other Private Network connections?
+## Will this affect current accounts that currently have existing servers or other Private Network connections?
 {: #existing-account}
 {: faq}